A Hands-on Educational Opportunity

-For more information and questions please contact the Park Interpreter at Alex.Trudelle@parks.ca.gov or (831) 226-9669.
+For more information and questions, please contact the park's interpretive staff at firstname.lastname@example.org

-You may print any of these educational materials for your students’ use within your classroom.
-The activities included in the curriculum can be used at the discretion of the teacher.
+You may use any of these educational materials for your students’ use within your classroom.

 - Write a story about what you think it would have been like to be an Ohlone living in this area at the time the Spanish came to this area and started the Santa Cruz Mission in 1791.

-- Make a diseno: a map of the rancho for the Mexican government.
-Use a piece of drawing paper 18 inches by 11 inches, students draw a map showing a “bird’s eye view” of the school grounds.
-The map will include all the buildings, trees, and garden areas, playground structures, basketball courts, and other important landmarks of the school.
+- Make a diseno, a map of the rancho for the Mexican government.
+Using a piece of 11" x 18" drawing paper, draw a map showing a “bird’s eye view” of the school grounds.
+The map will include all the buildings, trees, garden areas, playground structures, basketball courts, and other important landmarks of the school.

-- Learn about early Alta Californio music and dance.
-Use either one or both of these Youtube videos:
+- Learn about early Alta Californio music and dance:

 - Make a “whitewash” out of diluted white tempera paint and paint an ordinary cement brick.
 Give it three coats, allowing the paint to dry between each coat.
-(Real whitewash made from lime is too caustic to allow children to use.)
+(Real whitewash made from lime is too caustic for children's use.)